project-hadron/discovery-capability/docs/source/quick_start/use_case_one.rst

     y = np.asarray(label)

 Once the model is selected, optimised, trained and tested it is ready to predict.
-At this point we pass the trained model to our AutoML capability.
+At this point we pass the trained model to our FeaturePredict capability.

 uc1: Classifier Predict